What is a sympathectomy?

 Deep inside your chest, a structure called the sympathetic nerve chain runs up and down along your spine.
 During a sympathectomy, a surgeon cuts or clamps this nerve chain.
 This keeps nerve signals from passing through it.

 This procedure is used to treat a condition called hyperhidrosis or heavy sweating in the palms of the hands, the face, the underarms, and sometimes the feet.
 It's also used for facial blushing, some chronic pain conditions and Raynaud phenomenon — a condition that leads to profound sensitivity to cold temperatures and color changes of the skin.
 After a sympathectomy, the brain can't send signals to the involved areas to make them sweat, blush, or react to the cold as much.
 This permanent procedure is used as a last resort if other steps, such as antiperspirants or medications, haven't worked.

 As with any surgery that requires anesthesia, risks include breathing problems or reactions to the medications used to help you relax during the procedure.
 Other possible risks include:

-More sweating in other parts of the body
+- More sweating in other parts of the body

-Stroke or heart attack during the procedure
+- Stroke or heart attack during the procedure

-Injuries to nerves or blood vessels during the surgery
+- Injuries to nerves or blood vessels during the surgery

-A problem called Horner’s syndrome, which is caused by nerve injury, and leads to eyelid drooping and trouble with the pupils of the eye.
+- A problem called Horner’s syndrome, which is caused by nerve injury, and leads to eyelid drooping and trouble with the pupils of the eye.

-There may be other risks, depending on your specific medical condition.
-Be sure to discuss any concerns with your doctor before the procedure.
+You may have other risks, based on your specific medical condition.
+Be sure to talk with your healthcare provider about any concerns you have before your sympathectomy.

 Before the surgery, you will be put completely to sleep.
 You won't feel or remember the procedure.
 The surgeon will make two or three small incisions (cuts) on one side of your chest below your underarm.
 Next, your lung will be temporarily collapsed and moved aside to allow the surgeon to reach the nerve chain along your spine.